 This Greek Chicken Salad Recipe is packed in mason jars and makes the perfect meal prep lunch for the week!
 Each mason jar salad is filled with cucumber, tomato, kalamata olives, feta, chicken and a light Greek vinaigrette for the ultimate bite!

-- Great for meal prep.
+- Perfect for meal prep.
 Since this salad is assembled in mason jars, it’s perfect for lunch throughout the week.
 I love that all I have to do is just pour it out into a bowl, give it a toss with my fork and I’m ready to go!

 Recipe Ingredients